Generation Climate Europe

 Generation Climate Europe (GCE) is a coalition of major European youth organizations aiming to advocate for more climate action from European institutions.

 History

 Generation Climate Europe was launched in September 2019 by youth activists like Nathan Méténier.
 The founding members of GCE are FIMCAP Europe, ESU, YEE, CliMates and AEGEE.
-In the meanwhile, a series of other major youth organizations have joined the coalition.
+In the meantime, a series of other major youth organizations have joined the coalition.

 Core demands

 Generation Climate Europe was founded to unite the voices and efforts of Europe's major IYNGOs to advocate together toward the European institutions for more climate action.
 The coalition has formulated the following core demands: